by Gregory J Hobbs, Jr.

 The Chief Justice has authority, in consultation with the full Court, to issue Chief Justice Directives pertaining to matters of judicial administration.
 As part of the responsibility as the executive head of the judicial branch, the Chief Justice presides over quarterly meetings with the Chief Judges of all judicial district across the state to discuss matters concerning the administration of justice.

-The Chief Justice is assisted by Sarah Clark who serves as Counsel to the Chief Justice.
+The Chief Justice is assisted by Kristen Burke who serves as Counsel to the Chief Justice.
 In this position, she serves as general counsel and is responsible for handling liaison, administrative, and legal functions for the Chief Justice.

 The Court works collegially.
 During the typical week, there is much visitation and informal discussion among the Justices on all matters pending for decision.
 Each Justice has three full-time staff members who provide law clerk and administrative support.